philip-shen/note_Networking/IPv6_DHCPv6/README.md

    REPLY (7)                 A server sends a Reply message containing assigned leases and configuration
                              parameters in response to a Solicit, Request, Renew, or Rebind message received from a client.
-                             A server sends a Reply message containing configuration parameters in response to an Information-request
+                             A server sends a Reply message containing configuration parameters in response to an
-                             message.
-A server sends a Reply message in response to a Confirm message confirming or denying that the addresses assigned to the client are appropriate to the link to which the client is connected.
+                             Information-request essage.
+A server sends a Reply message in response to a Confirm message confirming or enying that the addresses assigned to the client are appropriate to the link to which the client is connected.
 A server sends a Reply message to acknowledge receipt of a Release or Decline message.

    RELEASE (8)               A client sends a Release message to the server that assigned leases to the client
                              to indicate that the client will no longer use one or more of the assigned leases.